lookbusy1344/FolderCompare/README.md

 ## Building

-Build the C# version use `dotnet build FolderCompare.csproj` (Or Visual Studio 2022, which is free)
+Build the C# version use `dotnet build -c Release` (Or Visual Studio 2022, which is free)

 Build the Rust version with `cargo build -r`